 On the matter of wild camping, I do this routinely on multi-day walks and now that I have disengaged myself from the restrictions of a working life I have time to tackle the many long distance walks that excite the imagination and itch the footfall.Related camping and outdoor news, reviews and advice:

-There is nothing worse than having a pair of smelly hiking boots or climbing shoes, but what causes this and what can you do about it?
+There is nothing worse than having a pair of smelly hiking boots or walking shoes, but what causes this and what can you do about it?

 What causes smelly boots?